conmaol/maglocunus/d/data_model.md

 This can be read as follows:
 - People, students, teachers, events and courses are all types of entity.
 - Students and teachers are types of person.
-- Courses are types of eent.
+- Courses are types of event.

 Diagram?